CompoundPiece: Evaluating and Improving Decompounding Performance of Language Models: Quantifying Negative Collection Bias

 \subsection{Training}

 We train a decompounding model using a two-stage framework (\S\ref{sec:method}) covering 56 languages.
 We use ByT5~\citep{xue-etal-2022-byt5} as our main pretrained model and the main starting point since it directly ingests Unicode bytes instead of using subword tokenization, leading to zero hard compounds.
 We compare our approach against the subword-based T5 \citep{2020t5}, Flan-T5 \citep{chung2022scaling} and mT5 \citep{xue-etal-2021-mt5} trained with the same two-stage framework.
-We use \texttt{t5x} \citep{roberts2022t5x} for training with a batch size of 512 and a maximum sequence length of 64 tokens.
-As in T5 \citep{2020t5}, we pack multiple sequences into each entry of the batch during training and use the Adafactor optimizer~\citep{pmlr-v80-shazeer18a} with a constant learning rate of 0.001.
-The training setup is the same for Stage 1 and Stage~2.
+We use \texttt{t5x} \citep{roberts2022t5x} for training with a batch size of 512 and a maximum sequence length of 64 tokens, otherwise matching T5 pretraining \citep{2020t5}.
+The setup is the same for Stage 1 and Stage~2.